oslomet-arx-as-a-service/Rapport/de-identification/de-identification.md

     the process of removing a variable or replacing it with pseudonymous or encrypted information.

-- Variable
+- Attribute

     column of values in a data set representing a set of attributes.

 ## De-identification overview

+De-identification is a critical component in research,  mainly because it protects the privacy of individuals because once de-identified, a data set is considered to no longer contain personal identifiable information(PII).
+If a dataset does not include PII its use or distribution does not violate any privacy laws such as GDPR[https://gdpr.eu/data-privacy/]

 There are two main types of de-identification:
  - Anonymization
  - Pseudonymization

-When De-Identifying a dataset there is always a trade-off to be had between *privacy* and *data utility*. i.e. How hard it is to identify a individual in the dataset (data  protection) and how much value can be extracted from the dataset (data utility).
+When De-Identifying a dataset there is always a trade-off to be had between *data privacy* and *data utility*. i.e. How hard it is to identify a individual in the dataset (data  protection) and how much value can be extracted from the dataset (data utility).
 These two interest are always at odds when de-identifying.

-We will briefly talk about the pseudonymization before moving on to Anonymization which has been the focus of the teams work.
+We will briefly talk about the pseudonymization before moving on to Anonymization which has been the focus of the teams work is the basis of the features implemented in the solution.

  **Pseudonymization**
  Pseudonymization is a type of de-identification where the association between data and person is removed.
 It achieves this by introducing a new bi-directional mapping between a individual in the dataset and his or hers identifiers.
 Pseudonymization can be irreversible, in that case the mapping to the identifers are deleted or reversible.
 Pseudonymization is regarded as a weak form of de-identification as the identifiers have only been moved to a separate mapping.